Ouranosinc/ESPO-G/README.md

 The dataset has a resolution of 0.1° over a North American domain from  179.5°W to 10°W and from 10°N to 83.4°N.
 Data is only available on land, as the reference dataset (ERA5-Land) is only defined there.

 Some small regions in Alaska and Greenland have been masked out by NaNs for 2 models.
-More detail is available in section 5 of [the documentation of the adjustment method.](Documentation/ESPO_G6_adjustment.pdf)
+More details are available in section 5 of [the documentation of the adjustment method.](Documentation/ESPO_G6_adjustment.pdf)

 ### Temporal coverage
 As the bias-adjustment method requires a consistent number of calendar days (no leap days), all members using a standard